TheOdinProject/curriculum/ruby_programming/computer_science/project_data_structures_algorithms.md

   8. Write a `#depth` method which accepts a node and returns the depth(number of levels) beneath the node.

   9. Write a `#balanced?` method which checks if the tree is balanced.
-A balanced tree is one where the difference between heights of left subtree and right subtree is not more than 1.
+A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.

   10. Write a `#rebalance` method which rebalances an unbalanced tree. **Tip:** You'll want to create a level-order array of the tree before passing the array back into the `#build_tree` method.